projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

       $ virsh destroy ACRNSOS # where ACRNSOS is the virsh domain name.

-Service VM Networking updates for User VM
+Service VM Networking Updates for User VM
 *****************************************
 Follow these steps to enable networking for the User VM (L2 guest):